Consensys/doc.teku/docs/reference/cli/index.md

 </Tabs>

-Set to `true` to enable the [validators slashing protection](../../how-to/stop-vc-when-validator-slashed.md) and shut down the Validator Client when any owned validator is slashed.
+Set to `true` to [stop the Validator Client when any owned validator is slashed](../../how-to/stop-vc-when-validator-slashed.md).
 The default is `false`.

 ### version